Skip to main content

 Despite overwhelming public support for expanding background checks – especially in the wake of a national tragedy – and a clear majority of senators supporting, 55 in total, opponents successfully filibustered the legislation.

 Over the years, several lifesaving measures have been blocked from a vote by the filibuster.
-These bills include Universal Background Checks, a federal Assault Weapons Ban, and a ban on high-capacity magazines.
+These bills include Universal Background Checks, a federal Assault Weapons Ban, and a ban on large-capacity magazines.

 Every time common-sense gun violence prevention legislation fails to overcome the filibuster, lives are needlessly lost.